Position

 • Supervise and manage branch staff, including hiring, training, and performance evaluations.

-• Ensure compliance with company policies, procedures, and regulatory requirements.
+• Ensure compliance with company policies and procedures, as well as local, state, and federal regulations.

-• Build and maintain strong relationships with clients and customers.
+• Build and maintain strong relationships with clients and stakeholders to foster business growth.

 Qualifications